oven-sh/bun/docs/project/benchmarking.md

 When writing your own benchmarks, it's important to choose the right tool.

 - For microbenchmarks, a great general-purpose tool is [`mitata`](https://github.com/evanwashere/mitata).
-- For load testing, you *must use* an HTTP benchmarking tool that is at least as fast as `Bun.serve()`, or your results will be skewed.
+- For load testing, you _must use_ an HTTP benchmarking tool that is at least as fast as `Bun.serve()`, or your results will be skewed.
 Some popular Node.js-based benchmarking tools like [`autocannon`](https://github.com/mcollina/autocannon) are not fast enough.
 We recommend one of the following:
   - [`bombardier`](https://github.com/codesenberg/bombardier)
   - [`oha`](https://github.com/hatoo/oha)
   - [`http_load_test`](https://github.com/uNetworking/uSockets/blob/master/examples/http_load_test.c)
 - For benchmarking scripts or CLI commands, we recommend [`hyperfine`](https://github.com/sharkdp/hyperfine).
-It's an easy way to compare

 ## Measuring memory usage